Damar Hamlin raising funds for first responders, hospital

 “Did We Win” is the question Hamlin, a second-year safety out of the University of Pittsburgh, asked medical professionals when he woke up last week following his cardiac arrest on Monday.

 Every NFL team, including Buffalo, honored Hamlin throughout this past weekend’s final slate of regular season games.
-Teams painted over the 30-yard line in hosting team stadiums in red and players, coaches, and teams’ personnel were seen wearing t-shirts that read “Love You Damar” with his number 3 jersey number on it.
+Teams painted over the 30-yard line in hosting team stadiums in red and players, coaches, and teams’ personnel were seen wearing t-shirts that read “Love You Damar” featuring his No. 3.

 Hamlin, 24, had to be resuscitated by medical officials on the field after he suffered a cardiac arrest episode when he completed his tackle of Bengals wide receiver Tee Higgins during the first quarter of last week’s Monday Night Football contest.
 Hamlin stood up after the play was over before collapsing to the ground a few seconds later.